Civil Engr Tech (CET)

 An introduction to AutoCAD software.
 A basic study of two-dimensional entities, text, dimensions and other complex entities, isometric drawing, and three-dimensional modeling.
 PREREQ: Minimum score of ALEKS 30 or equivalent.
 F, S

 Introduction to surveying, measurements and computations, basic mathematics for surveying, measuring horizontal distances, principles and procedures of leveling, measuring angles and direction.
-Includes hands on lab and fieldwork components.
-PREREQ: Minimum score of ALEKS 30 or equivalent.
-COREQ: MATH 1143 F, S
+Introduces the use of Mathcad computational software.
+PREREQ or COREQ: MATH 1143 or MATH 1147 or MATH 1170.
+F, S

 CET 1113 Civil and Geomatics Engineering Technology I: 2 semester hours.

-This course will introduce students to testing procedures for testing aggregate, soils, embankment and base.
-Students will prepare for two certifications through Western Alliance for Quality Transportation Construction (WAQTC).
+This course will introduce students to testing and sampling procedures for aggregate and soils used in construction.
+Students will prepare for one certification through Western Alliance for Quality Transportation Construction (WAQTC).
+The process to become WAQTC Aggregate testing certified will be available but optional for students enrolled in the course.
 PREREQ: Minimum score of ALEKS 30 or equivalent.
-F
+F, D

 CET 1121 Civil 3D Drafting: 3 semester hours.